Written by Stacey Kelleher. Reviewed by Sean Busch.

 5. Shampoo Carpets for A Deeper Clean

-At least once per year, shampoo washable surfaces by hand or machine with Natural Carpet & Upholstery Shampoo, but be sure that the water is fully dried to avoid mold growth.
+At least once per year, shampoo washable surfaces by hand or a carpet cleaning machine.
+To avoid mold growth, take extra care to ensure that the water is fully dried.

-If you or someone in your home suffers from severe allergies, it might be worth investing in a carpet shampooer.
+Pro tip: If you or someone in your home suffers from serious allergies, it might be worth investing in a carpet shampooer.
 The Bissell ProHeat Upright Carpet Cleaner is a good starter model that offers a professional deep clean at a budget-friendly price.

 6. Dust the Right Way

 To collect and remove dust effectively, spray Puracy Natural Multi-Surface Cleaner on the surface with one trigger pull per 2’ x 2’ area.
-Next, use a clean, folded microfiber cloth towel to wipe the spray away in a “Z” pattern.
-You’ll see the liquid begin to disappear, taking dust and dirt with it.
-If you have allergies, be sure to dust your home at least once per week.Pro tip: If you’re in a hurry, our microfiber towels can be used to trap remove dust – no cleaning solution required.
+Next, use a clean, folded microfiber towel to wipe using a “Z” pattern.

 7. Keep Dust Mites out of Your Bed